 Why Tantrums and Aggressive Behaviors Happen

 Tantrums and aggression do not happen without a reason.
 Children often use behavior to communicate something they cannot express with words.
+Common reasons for tantrums and aggressive behaviors may include:- difficulty communicating wants and needs

 - frustration when routines change